Ninhache/NeoSnakeApi/assets/articles/Welcome.md

 title: Brand new article
 tags: [article]
 date: 2024-04-26
-authorname: Cobra's team
+authorName: Cobra's team
-authorimage: assets/discord.jpg
+authorImage: assets/discord.jpg
 abstract: A brand new article to test the blog, but with a "big" abstract, to see how it looks.
 Enjoy!..
 It's not big enough, let's add some more text to make it bigger.
 Now it's big enough.
 Big Enjoy!
 image: assets/tropical_bird.jpg
+readTime: 2
 ---

 # Welcome Gamers to PitSnake!